' DecoMeubel has a heart for Teakhout! '

 DecoMeubel has a heart for the environment and for wood in particular.
-Do you also like fair wood?
-Then choose furniture from DecoMeubel, made from perhutani certified teak.
-We already have the FLEGT certification that is mandatory for all wood products from 1 January 2016 throughout Europe.
+Do you also like honest wood?
+Then choose furniture from DecoMeubel, made of perhutani-certified teak.
+We already have the FLEGT certification, which is mandatory throughout Europe from 1-1-2016 for all wood products.
 Click here for more information.

-Teak is a precious wood that can be used for almost any application.
+Teak wood is a precious type of wood that can be used for almost any application.
 It is durable and very strong.
-We ensure that it is properly dried, so that it no longer works and you will enjoy your furniture for a long time.
+We ensure that it is dried properly, so that it no longer works and you will enjoy your furniture for a long time.

-The teak tree is a slow-growing tree that can grow to 30 to 40 meters high under normal natural conditions.
-The diameter can be 90 to 150 centimeters here.
-Presumably the largest teak tree ever reached a height of 45 meters and a diameter of 300 centimeters.
-On plantations the trees are considerably less tall and are already harvested at a diameter of 45 to 50 centimeters.
-Teak is used in many products such as ship decks, window frames, paneling and especially in furniture.
-At places in, for example, the chemical industry where stainless steel is rusting or granite dissolves in acid, Teak is used.
-Many tests have been done with all kinds of high-tech materials, but only Teak (from the original growth areas) is really sustainable!
+The teak tree is a slow-growing tree that can reach a height of 30 to 40 meters under normal natural conditions.
+The diameter can be 90 to 150 centimetres.
+The largest teak tree ever has probably reached a height of 45 meters and a diameter of 300 centimeters.
+On plantations, the trees become considerably less high and are already harvested at a diameter of 45 to 50 centimeters.
+Teak is used in many products such as ship decks, window frames, panelling, but especially in furniture.
+In places in the chemical industry, for example, where stainless steel rusts or granite dissolves in acid, Teak is used.
+Many tests have been done with all kinds of high-tech materials, but only Teak (from the original growing areas) is really sustainable!

 The Latin name for Teak is Tectona grandis.
-The teak tree (Tectona grandis) is a tree that can grow to more than 40 meters.
-It is a deciduous tree, which is less common in the tropics than in the temperate regions.
+The teak tree (Tectona grandis) is a tree that can grow more than 40 meters high.
+It is a deciduous tree, which is less common in the tropics than in temperate regions.
 After all, there are no winters in the tropics.
 The leaves are of a considerable size.

-This tree is known for the teak and is therefore planted a lot.
-There is a lot of knowledge about teak trees in the Netherlands because of the experience with teak plantations in the then Dutch East Indies.
-Nowadays there are plantations on all continents.
-Teakwood can be found in many shades of brown, sometimes with a golden hue.
+This tree is known for its teak wood and is therefore often planted.
+There is a lot of knowledge about teak trees in the Netherlands because of the experience with teak plantations in the former Dutch East Indies.
+Today there are plantations on all continents.
+Teak wood can be found in many shades of brown, sometimes with a golden cast.
 It has been known for centuries and is praised for its resistance to all weather conditions.
-It is very popular in shipbuilding (especially expensive yachts), furniture sector, parquet flooring and cutting art and sculpting, joinery, panel work paneling, turning, veneering, etc.
+It is highly sought after in shipbuilding (especially expensive yachts), furniture sector, parquet flooring and carving and sculpture, joinery, panelwork panelling, turnery, veneering, etc.

-Wood from Myanmar/Burma (from natural forests) and Java (from planting) is usually uniform in color.
+Wood from Myanmar/Burma (from natural forests) and Java (from plantations) is usually uniform in colour.
 Teak from drier regions (India) has much stronger color differences from yellow to black.
-Due to the large differences in growing conditions, teak of the same origin must be maintained for uniformly colored batches.
-Depending on the type of soil on which it has grown, teak may contain 0.03-1.40% silica.
-The sustainability of fast-growing plantation wood is more variable than that of teak from natural forests.
+Due to the large differences in growing conditions, teak of the same origin must be used for evenly colored batches.
+Depending on the type of soil it is grown on, teak can contain 0.03-1.40% silica.
+The durability of fast-growing plantation wood is more variable than that of teak from natural forests.